-The second reason I actually welcome this news is precisely because of the market response.
-Anheuser-Busch shares have been hammered to a level that, for the first time in a while, is quite attractive from a valuation perspective.
-After all last year the company cleared $4.04 per share in normalized net income.
-Based on the current share price of $75.60 that means we are looking at a valuation of roughly 19x prior year earnings.
-If you think of that in terms of yield it comes to a shade over 5%.

-Now, in terms of forward earnings the mean estimate of analysts currently stands at $4.10 per share excluding one-off exceptional items.
-Factor in the effect of accelerated debt reduction and ongoing synergies from the SABMiller merger and the forward estimates don’t seem too crazy.
+The second reason I welcome this news is precisely because of the market response.
+Anheuser-Busch stock has been hammered to a level that, for the first time in a while, is quite attractive from a valuation perspective.
+After all, the company cleared $4.04 per share in normalized net income last year.
+Based on the current share price of $75.60, that means we are looking at a valuation of roughly 19x prior-year earnings.
+Now, the mean forward profit estimates of analysts currently stands at $4.10 per share excluding one-off exceptional items.
+Factor in the effect of accelerated debt reduction, plus ongoing synergies from the SABMiller merger, and those estimates don’t seem too crazy.

-Next year, for instance, analysts think Anheuser-Busch will earn around $4.75 per share in net income.
-That would out the stock at under 16x forward earnings.
-The company’s revenue is actually growing at a decent enough clip – beer volume and revenue per unit volume were both up in the last quarter.
-My guess is that this is the best time to invest in the stock for years; a point where realistic expectations regarding long-term returns edge close to double digits.
+Next year, analysts think Anheuser-Busch will earn around $4.75 per share in net income.
+That puts the stock at under 16x forward earnings.
+The company’s revenue is actually growing at a decent clip too.
+Beer volume and revenue per unit of volume were both up last quarter.
+My guess is that this is the best time to invest in the stock for years.
+Indeed, it is a point where realistic expectations regarding long-term returns edge close to double-digits.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!